3D Modeling and Naval Architecture

 Conducting speed prediction analysis.

-Finishing the 3d model on a level depending on the client's needs.
+Preliminary 3d model on a level depending on the client's needs.

 Output/Delivery: